 Holiday stress can impact healthcare workers too.
-While most of us can enjoy some time at home with our families, physicians and nurses are keeping the emergency room lights burning.
-In addition to the usual injuries and medical events, the holidays can bring their own wave of ED visits.
+Physicians and nurses keep the emergency room lights burning when the rest of us are home with family.
+Beyond the usual injuries and medical events, the holidays can bring their own wave of ED visits.
 In 2012 alone, there were 15,000 accidents related to holiday decorating – and in 2021, US hospital emergency rooms treated an estimated 206,400 toy-related injuries!

 8 Cures for Holiday Stress

-If you’re looking to reclaim some holiday spirit – or just a few moments of tranquility – here are some practices that can help.
+If you’re looking to reclaim some holiday spirit – or just a few moments of tranquility – here are a few practices that can help.

 - Remember you’re not alone.
 It’s common to get stressed right now, so don’t blame yourself for feeling more frustration than holiday cheer.